xiaoxianhjy/ms-agent/docs/en/Projects/VideoGeneration.md

 ms-agent run --config "projects/singularity_cinema" --query "Your custom theme, see description above" --load_cache true --trust_remote_code true
 ```

-4. The run takes approximately 20 minutes.
+4. The run takes approximately 30-40 minutes.
 The video is generated at output/final_video.mp4.
-After generation, you can review this file, compile the parts that don't meet requirements, input them into the command line input, and the workflow will continue improving.
+After generation, you can review this file, compile any unsatisfactory aspects, input them into the command line input, and the workflow will continue to improve.
 If requirements are met, input quit or exit and the program will automatically terminate.

 5. If the execution fails, such as URL call timeout or file generation failure, you can re-run the command above. ms-agent saves execution information in the output/memory folder, and after re-running the command, it will continue from where it failed.
     * If you want to regenerate from scratch, please rename or move the output folder elsewhere, or delete the corresponding memory and input files.